 The plaintiff asserting infringement of unregistered trade dress has the burden of proving nonfunctionality.
 15 U.S.C. § 1125(a)(3) (“In a civil action for trade dress infringement … for trade dress not registered on the principal register, the person who asserts trade dress protection has the burden of proving that the matter sought to be protected is not functional.”).
 Because registration is prima facie evidence of validity, the defendant has the burden of proving functionality when the trade dress in question is registered on the principal register.
 Vuitton Et Fils S.A. v.
 J. Young Enterprises, Inc., 644 F.2d 769, 775 (9th Cir.
 1981) (with functionality at issue, explaining that, “under the Lanham Act, registration and entry of a trademark on the Principal Register … shifts the burden of proof from the plaintiff, who would have to establish his right to exclusive use in a common law infringement action, to the defendant, who must introduce sufficient evidence to rebut the presumption of plaintiff's right to such protected use”); 15 U.S.C. § 1115(a) (providing that any registration issued under the Act “shall be prima facie evidence of registrant's exclusive right to use the registered mark in commerce”).
 Functionality is an issue of fact.
 Vuitton Et Fils S.A., 644 F.2d at 775.

 In the Ninth Circuit, the plaintiff bears the burden of proving nonfunctionality.
 See Sega Enters.
 Ltd., v.
 Accolade, Inc., 977 F.2d 1510, 1530-31 (9th Cir.
-1992) (holding that nonfunctionality is question of fact, which plaintiff bears burden of proving); 15 U.S.C. § 1125(a)(3) (“In a civil action for trade dress infringement … for trade dress not registered on the principal register, the person who asserts trade dress protection has the burden of proving that the matter sought to be protected is not functional.”).
+1992) (holding that nonfunctionality is question of fact, which plaintiff bears burden of proving); 15 U.S.C. § 1125(a)(3) (“In a civil action for trade dress infringement . . . for trade dress not registered on the principal register, the person who asserts trade dress protection has the burden of proving that the matter sought to be protected is not functional.”).
 However, in some circuits, functionality is treated as an affirmative defense.
 See, e.g., Vaughan Mfg.
 Co. v.
 Brikam Int’l, 814 F.2d 346, 349 (7th Cir.
 1987); Stormy Clime Ltd. v.
 ProGroup, Inc., 809 F.2d 971, 974 (2d Cir.
 1987).

 “[I]f exclusive use of a feature would put competitors at a significant non-reputation-related disadvantage, the feature in general terms is functional.”
 Qualitex Co. v.
 Jacobson Products Co., 514 U.S. 159, 165 (1995).
 See also Inwood Lab’ys, Inc.., 456 U.S. at 850 n.10 (“In general terms, a product feature is functional if it is essential to the use or purpose of the article or if it affects the cost or quality of the article.”); Vuitton et Fils S.A. v.
 J. Young Enters., 644 F.2d 769, 774 (9th Cir.
 1981) (“Functional features of a product are features ‘which constitute the actual benefit that the consumer wishes to purchase, as distinguished from an assurance that a particular entity made, sponsored, or endorsed a product.”’) (quoting Int’l Ord. of Job’s Daughters v.
 Lindeburg & Co., 633 F.2d 912, 917 (9th Cir.
 1980)).